Ircama/epson_print_conf/.github/ISSUE_TEMPLATE/software-bug-report.md

 ---
-name: Python software bug report
+name: Python software bug report or feature enhancement
-about: This option is only for software bugs.
-Not to be used for usage clarifications or for requests printers (new or already defined)
+about: This option is only for software bugs or to propose software enhancements.
+Not to be used for usage clarifications or for requests on printers
 title: ''
 labels: ''
 assignees: ''

 ---
+This repository is intended for software developers with experience managing Python programs.
+We will not respond to requests regarding difficulties in software development or in using the software.
+Issues related to printers (either new or already defined) should be reported in other options.

 **Describe the bug**
 A clear and concise description of the bug, including steps to reproduce the behavior and a short description of what you expected to happen.
+This option is only for software bugs.
-We do not accept questions about usage clarifications or requests to add new printers.
+We do not accept questions about usage clarifications or requests about printers.

 **Additional context**
 Feel free to add any other context about the problem here.